shreyasnisal/Quiz-App/README.md

 # QuizApp

-This repository contains the Quiz app for android and iOS devices, developed in react-native.
-The application uses the QuizApp-WebService.
+This branch of the repository contains the version of the app that does not require a back-end.
+The questions data is stored in the questions_data.json file.

 ## Getting Started